MrRezaeiUofT/AT-RAG/README.md

 ## Overview
 **AT-RAG** (Adaptive Retrieval-Augmented Generation) is a novel RAG model developed to address the challenges of complex multi-hop queries, which are often problematic for large language models (LLMs) like GPT-4.
 By incorporating **topic filtering** and **iterative reasoning**, AT-RAG significantly improves both retrieval efficiency and reasoning accuracy in question answering (QA).

 AT-RAG leverages **BERTopic** for dynamic topic modeling, which assigns relevant topics to each incoming query, thereby boosting retrieval accuracy and computational efficiency.
-This model is adept at handling a variety of QA tasks, including both general inquiries and complex, domain-specific scenarios, such as medical QA, by managing intricate multi-step queries effectively.
+This model is adept at handling different QA tasks, including both general inquiries and complex, domain-specific scenarios, such as medical QA, by managing intricate multi-step queries effectively.

 The figure below provides an overview of the AT-RAG model architecture, showcasing the integration of topic filtering and iterative reasoning for enhanced query efficiency and accuracy: